netspective/fluent/README.centos.markdown

 * List the installed gems.

         $ gem list

+* Change to the web interface from the installation folder by using the command

+        $ cd <WEB_INTERFACE_INSTALLTION_PATH>

-* To make successful installation of all files from gem package , use the command to install missing libraries
+* To make successful installation of all files from gem package, use the command to install missing libraries

         $ bundle install

-* Start the web interface from the installation folder by using the command
+* Start the web inrterface using the following command

-        $ cd <WEB_INTERFACE_INSTALLTION_PATH>

         $ script/rails server -e production -p <PORTNO>

  **Note:The configured database name,user name,password, ipaddress,port numbers of MongoDB in graylog2.conf,mongoid.yml should be as common.**

+**WEBSOCKET LIBRARY INSTALLATION**

+* Dowload the websocketpp library version **zaphoyd-websocketpp-e94825b.zip** from the following link.[Click here to download](http://www.zaphoyd.com/websocketpp)

+* Unzip the webscocket library using the following command

+       $ unzip zaphoyd-websocketpp-e94825b.zip

+* Change to the installation directory and build static library using the following commands

+       $ cd zaphoyd-websocketpp-e94825b/

+       $ make

+       $ make install

 <h4>COMPILATION STEPS</h4>
 --------------------------